 Although transitioning seamlessly from one paragraph to another in an essay may feel challenging, you can write clear and concise transitions by focusing on the thesis of your essay, and the logical connections that tie your ideas together.
 Once you have gone through these tips, writing transitions will come naturally to you.

 Transitions are not the only thing you should pay attention to!
 BibMe Plus’s grammar check can help you check your paper for grammar and unintentional plagiarism before you turn it.
-There is also a tool that can help generate APA citations (or citations in other styles like MLA format) for your bibliography.
+Also, BibMe’s classic citation tools can help generate APA citations (or citations in other styles like MLA format) for your bibliography.
 Give a go today!